 Nantz has been the lead play-by-play voice for THE NFL ON CBS since 2004.
 For 13 seasons, Nantz teamed with Phil Simms and since 2017, Nantz has teamed with Tony Romo as the lead NFL announce team calling the Network’s top game each week.
 In 2019, Nantz called his fifth Super Bowl - Super Bowl LIII from Atlanta, Georgia.
 In addition, from 2014–18, Nantz called the NFL Thursday Night Football games and from 1998–2003, he anchored the Network’s NFL pre-game show, THE NFL TODAY.

-This year marks Nantz’s 35th covering the NCAA Division I Men’s Basketball Championship and the Final Four culminating the NCAA basketball season in Atlanta.
+This year marked Nantz’s 35th covering NCAA Division I Men’s Basketball.
 Nantz has called play-by-play on more network broadcasts of the Final Four and Championship game than any other announcer in the tournament’s history.
 From 1986-90, he served as host of CBS’s coverage of the NCAA Tournament and Final Four.
-He took over as lead play-by-play announcer for college basketball in 1990 where he was teamed with Billy Packer.
+He took over as lead play-by-play announcer for college basketball in 1991 where he was teamed with Billy Packer.
 Since 2015, Nantz has teamed with Bill Raftery and Grant Hill to call regular-season and NCAA Tournament basketball games.